 We’re in the middle of another big round of plugin updates and perhaps one of the most exciting addition to our plugins is support for template overrides.
 Basically, this feature allows you to take key HTML elements from our plugins, copy the templates into your child theme, make modifications to them, and not be worried about your customizations disappearing when you update the plugins.

 Last week’s Uncanny LearnDash Toolkit Pro (3.1) and LearnDash Groups (3.0.4) and this week’s Uncanny LearnDash Toolkit (3.1) updates are the first to support this new behavior.
 Using the overrides is really easy; find something you want to override in the /src/templates folders of our plugins, copy that file to your child theme (into an /uncanny-toolkit/ folder for the Toolkit plugins, /uncanny-groups/ for the Groups plugin), and then apply your changes to the new file.
-If the file is in a subfolder of the /src/templates folder, replicate the same folder structure inside the override folder (e.g. /src/templates/frontend-login/default-login.php would go in /your-child-theme/uncanny-toolkit/templates/frontend-login/default-login.php).
+If the file is in a subfolder of the /src/templates folder, replicate the same folder structure inside the override folder, but drop the /templates path (e.g. /src/templates/frontend-login/default-login.php would go in /your-child-theme/uncanny-toolkit/frontend-login/default-login.php).

 Certainly this feature is intended primarily for developers, who can build some very powerful features using our plugins as a base.
 Perhaps you want to add a new field to our Enhanced Course Grid, like an instructor name, or maybe on the Import LearnDash Users page you want to add your own instructions and branding.
 Template overrides make things like this much easier.

 And while we’re talking about Pro and Groups plugins anyway, here are some other recent updates to the plugins you may have missed…